youssefattia98/ROS-based-Autonomous-Wall-Avoidance-Robot/README.md

-# Research Track Assignment 2 description:
+# ROS-based Autonomous Wall-Avoidance Robot description:
-Assignment 2 for Research Track course, the project consists of a simulation in which a robot should complete a track without colliding in the walls using ROS and Cpp as the programming language.
+The project consists of a simulation in which a robot should complete a track without colliding in the walls using ROS and Cpp as the programming language.
 This repo consists of the following points:
  1)How to Setup the Simulator.
  2)How to use the Simulator.